1. About hydrocortisone buccal tablets

-Side effects in the rest of the body
+Side effects in the rest of your body

 Occasionally, hydrocortisone from buccal tablets gets into the bloodstream and can cause side effects in other parts of your body.

-- a very upset stomach or vomitting, very bad dizziness or passing out, muscle weakness, feeling very tired, mood changes, loss of appetite and weight loss - these can be signs of adrenal gland problems
+- you are being sick (vomiting), feel very tired or dizzy, pass out or have a very upset stomach, muscle weakness, mood changes, loss of appetite or weight loss – these can be signs of adrenal gland problems

-- confused, sleepy, more hungry or thirsty than usual, pass lots of urine, flushing, breathing quickly or have breath that smells like fruit - these can be signs of high blood sugar
+- you are confused, sleepy, more hungry or thirsty than usual, peeing more than usual, breathing quickly or have breath that smells like fruit – these can be signs of diabetes or complications of diabetes

 Serious allergic reaction